Tine-m/final-assignment/concurrency-assignment.md

 - Measure and compare **transaction latency**.
 - Analyze when **Optimistic and Pessimistic Concurrency Control is better**.

-To run a performance test comparing Optimistic Concurrency Control and Pessimistic Concurrency Control under heavy load, you may follow [these guidelines](performance-test.md).
+To run a performance test comparing the two concurrency strategies under heavy load, you can find inspiration in these [guidelines](performance-test.md).

 You must document your finding in a Performance comparison report.
-Use this [template](concurrency-report-template.md)
+Use this [concurrency report template](concurrency-report-template.md)

 ---